 - REITs (Real Estate Investment Trusts)

 REITs are the perfect way to start diving into real estate investing without having to own physical property.
 Companies that own commercial real estate properties such as office spaces or apartments will open up their investment opportunities to the public.
+This makes REITs a good way for first-time real estate investors to learn how to invest in real estate with little money.

 - Online Real Estate Platforms